tfassbender/LegendOfAsamnir2/README.md

 ```

 This configuration uses the state of three switches in a condition that is used to unlock a [locked object](#locked-objects).
 The condition is met when the state of all three state switch objects `demoLevel_switch_1`, `demoLevel_switch_2` and `demoLevel_pressure_switch` is set to *active*.

+###Movable Objects

+Movable objects can be added to the game world and can be moved by the player (by running against them).
+These objects are mainly used to block pathes or activate pressure switches (see [State Switch Objects](#state-switch-objects)).

 ## Maps